raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 }
 ```

-Or representation translates directly to a simplified state diagram:
+Or representation translates directly to our simplified state diagram:

 <div class="mermaid">
   graph LR